Day Fourteen - Linlithgow Palace

 For the previous fourteen nights, we had stayed at very quiet & mostly country places, but here we were, in the center of town, with a traffic light outside, on the front side, and, a train station behind.

-On the street side, R & L were exposed to low-key traffic noise, which became louder upon opening a window for fresh air.
-Our room at the rear of the building faced the ScotRail station, maybe 100 ft. away.
-Electric trains came and went quietly, but the station itself seemed to hum like a high-voltage transformer.
+Upstairs on the street side, R & L were exposed to low-key traffic noise, which of course became louder upon opening a window for fresh air.
+Our room at the back of the building faced the ScotRail station, 100 ft. away.
+Electric trains came & went quietly, but the station itself hummed like a high-voltage transformer.

 Fortunately for all of us, street & train sounds diminished around 11 pm, and we all slept well.
 It was amazing that by our 2nd and 3rd nights there, those sounds were barely noticeable, so I guess we can quickly adapt to new environments.